Updated June 12, 2023

 - Extensible and free.

-Productivity:: Reduced development time and improved program maintenance and python are mainly used for rapid prototyping, Web scripting, XML processing, GUI applications, etc.
+Productivity:: Reduced development time and improved program maintenance.
+Rapid prototyping, web scripting, XML processing, and GUI applications are among the primary uses of Python.

 Matlab uses and Features::